Last updated: 10 August 2022

 We act in the capacity of a data controller and a data processor with regard to the personal data processed through Pivotal Accessibility in terms of the applicable data protection laws, including the EU General Data Protection Regulation (GDPR).
 Our role depends on the specific situation in which personal data is handled by us, as explained in detail below:

 - Data controller: We are responsible for the collection of your personal data through Pivotal Accessibility and their further use.
-We make decisions about the types of personal data that should be collected from you and purposes for which such personal data should be used.
+We make decisions about the types of personal data that should be collected from you and the purposes for which such personal data should be used.
 Therefore, we act as a data controller with regard to the personal data collected directly through Pivotal Accessibility (e.g., when you send us an inquiry or request a demo).
-We comply with the data controller’s obligations set forth in the applicable laws.
+We comply with the data controller’s obligations outlined in the applicable laws.

 - Data processor: We act in the capacity of a data processor in situations when you submit files or generate data for processing through one or more of our products (“Your Data”) and Your Data contains other individuals’ personal data.
 We do not own, control, or make decisions about Your Data.
 We process Your Data only in accordance with the instructions issued by a respective data controller.
 To ensure that Your Data is processed in accordance with the strictest data protection standards, we have drafted and offer for conclusion a data processing agreement (the “DPA”) that you can receive by contacting us.